-5. The Government of Panama undertakes not to initiate, promote or approve the exploration or exploitation of Cerro Colorado mines or any other deposits within the jurisdiction of the Ngdbe Bugle Comarca and other comarcas.
+5. The Government of Panama undertakes not to initiate, promote or approve the exploration or exploitation of Cerro Colorado mines or any other deposits within the jurisdiction of the Ngöbe Bugle Comarca and other comarcas.

 12. Sector: Exploration and Mining of Non-Metallic Minerals used as Construction, Ceramic, Refractory and Metallurgical Materials.

-Measures: Article 3 of Law No. 109 of October 8, 1973 Article 7 of Law No. 32 of February 9, 1996.

-1. Only a Panamanian national or a Panamanian company may obtain, directly or indirectly, a contract for the exploration and exploitation of limestone, sand, quarry stone, tuff, clay, gravel, rubble, feldspar, gypsum and other non-metallic minerals.

-2. They may not directly or indirectly obtain, operate or benefit from a contract referred to in paragraph 1:

-(a) a foreign government or foreign state- owned enterprise; or

-(b) a legal person that has direct or indirect participation of a foreign government, unless the Executive Body decides otherwise upon request of the legal person concerned.
+Type of Reservation: National Treatment (Article 14.3) Measures: Article 3 of Law No. 109 of October 8, 1973 Article 7 of Law No. 32 of February 9, 1996.
+Description: Investment Only a Panamanian national or a Panamanian company may obtain, directly or indirectly, a contract for the exploration and exploitation of limestone, sand, quarry stone, tuff, clay, gravel, rubble, feldspar, gypsum and other non-metallic minerals.
+They may not directly or indirectly obtain, operate or benefit from a contract referred to in paragraph 1: (a) a foreign government or foreign state- owned enterprise; or (b) a legal person that has direct or indirect participation of a foreign government, unless the Executive Body decides otherwise upon request of the legal person concerned.

-13. Sector: Fishing

-Type of Reservation: National Treatment (Article 14.3) Performance Requirements (Article 14.6) Local Presence (Article 15.5)

-Measures: Article 286 of Law No. 8 (Fiscal Code of the Republic of Panama) of January 27, 1956 Law No. 20 of August 11, 1994.
+13. Sector: Fishing Type of Reservation: National Treatment (Article 14.3) Performance Requirements (Article 14.6) Local Presence (Article 15.5) Measures: Article 286 of Law No. 8 (Fiscal Code of the Republic of Panama) of January 27, 1956 Law No. 20 of August 11, 1994.
 Articles 5 and 6 of Decree Law No. 17 of July 9, 1959.
-Article 1 of Executive Decree No. 116 of November 26, 1980.
-Article 3 of Executive Decree No. 124 of November 8, 1990.
-Articles 4 and 7 of Executive Decree No. 38 of June 15, 1992.
-Article 1 of Executive Decree No. 71 of October 20, 1992.
-Administrative Resolution 003 of January 7, 2004.
-Article 3 of Executive Decree No. 239 of July 15, 2010.

-1. Only a person from Panama may sell fish caught in the territory of Panama to be consumed in Panama.
+Article 1 of Executive Decree No. 116 of November 26, 1980 Article 3 of Executive Decree No. 124 of November 8, 1990 Articles 4 and 7 of Executive Decree No. 38 of December 15, 2001.
+June 1992 Article 1 of Executive Decree No. 71 of October 20, 1992 Administrative Resolution 003 of January 7, 2004 Article 3 of Executive Decree No. 239 of July 15, 2010.
+Description: Investment and Cross-Border Trade in Services 1.
+Only a person from Panama may sell fish caught in the territory of Panama to be consumed in Panama.
 2. Only a vessel built in Panama may carry out commercial or industrial shrimp fishing activities in the territory of Panama.
 3. A vessel with a capacity of less than 150 tons may fish tuna in the territory of Panama, if it is owned by a Panamanian person.
 4. Only a vessel owned by a Panamanian person may obtain an artisanal inshore fishing license.
 5. Only a Panamanian flag vessel that is at least 75% owned by a Panamanian person and that engages in international tuna trade in the territory of Panama may obtain a license for tuna fishing at a preferential rate.